-In May 2013, a homeless woman is found living in a man’s house.
-She sneaked in the year before through an unlocked door.
-The owner did not hear, smell, sense or see anything out of the ordinary, except for the mysterious disappearance of food, which eventually led him to install surveillance cameras.
-Soon after, one of the cameras broadcasted the image of his uninvited guest.
+In the fall of 2012, a homeless woman slipped through the open window of a stranger’s house and made herself at home for six months.
+The owner did not hear, smell, sense, or see anything out of the ordinary, except for the mysterious disappearance of food, which eventually led her to install surveillance cameras.
+Soon after, one of the cameras broadcasted the image of her uninvited guest.
 The police were dispatched.
 They searched the home from top to bottom and eventually discovered the woman curled up inside a closet.
-After hearing this incredible story, 40-year-old, physical therapist Jasmine Falls concocts a similar scheme, convinced that if that woman could get away with living in a stranger’s house undetected for three hundred and sixty-five days then she can get away with living in her boyfriend’s house for five days.
-Can’t she?

 Jasmine listened as Daniel locked up the house for the night.
 When he came upstairs, he carried Danielle and Brandon back to their rooms.
 He closed the door to the master bedroom just enough to give them some privacy then got into bed himself.
 Jasmine stared down the dark hallway.
 Soon she would be able to go down there and get the crucial piece of evidence she had been waiting for all day.